 Charles Schwab

 Schwab is a leading online broker that you can use to trade stocks, options, futures, and futures options.
-Schwab is currently in the process of merging with TD Ameritrade, in a deal that should close in 2023.
+Schwab also recently acquired TD Ameritrade, with all TD accounts rolling over to the Schwab platform in 2024.

 Schwab currently charges $0.65 options per contract, with no base online commission.